rb-builder/rishabh.github.io/_posts/database-internals/2025-02-22-apache-iceberg-internals.md

 title: "Apache Iceberg Internals"
 author: Rishabh Bhatia
 categories: [database-internals]
-tags: distributed systems swe basics academic software engineering design formal reasoning
+tags: distributed systems database internals swe dive deep academic software engineering design iceberg architecture
-date: 2025-02-15 10:00:00 -0700
+date: 2025-02-22 10:00:00 -0700
 ---

 This blog dives deep into the internal workings of Apache Iceberg.

 ## Prerequisite
 This blog is useful to you if you understand table formats, data warehouses, and data lakes.